TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 Subconfigs `accessTokenParams`, `accessTokenRequestContentType`, `authorizeParams`, `headers` are optional and every field from any of the subconfigs is optional and could be provided separately.

-By default access token request is sent using `application/json` content type, to use change it (eg. to `application/x-www-form-urlencoded`) use `accessTokenRequestContentType` config.
+By default access token request is sent using `application/json` content type, to change it (eg. to `application/x-www-form-urlencoded`) use `accessTokenRequestContentType` config.

 Subconfig `jwt` is also optional.
 However, if it is present and `enabled` is set to